PritikaGargArora/udacity_machine_learning_microservice_api/README.md

 # Project: Operationalize a Machine Learning Microservice API.
- project goal is to operationalize pre-trained, sklearn model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on
+ The project's goal is to operationalize pre-trained, sklearn model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on

- Project goal is to operationalize this working, machine learning microservice using kubernetes, which is an open-source system for automating the management of containerized applications

 ###  Dependencies
 #### 1. Python